Paseo del Volcan (NM 347) Road Extension Study

 WORK UNDERWAY BETWEEN UNSER BLVD AND RAINBOW BLVD

-Sandoval County is currently developing the design plans for the extension of PDV between Unser Boulevard and Rainbow Boulevard.
-Sandoval County is the local lead following the NMDOT Tribal/Local Public Agency Procedures with funding authorized for both design and construction under Control Number A301911.
+Sandoval County is currently working on the design plans for the extension of PDV between Unser Boulevard and Rainbow Boulevard.
+The County is leading this effort locally, following NMDOT’s Tribal/Local Public Agency (T/LPA) procedures.

 Exhibit 3.
 View along 20th Street NW within the Study Area.